I'm a helper. I build stuff and teach things that makes my coworkers' jobs easier. I make tedium give way to joy.

 • Retrospective doc.
 Replacement for Retirum.

 • Figma component library publication history tracker doc.
 This fills gaps in Figma's analytics and gives us a "free" space to store design documentation.
-Take it for a drive!
+See the portfolio project.

 • UX team onboarding doc.
 See the portfolio project.